Crates.io | tree_iterators_rs |

 println!("{}", result);

 An equivalent set of code not using this crate would look like the following.
-It is important to note that the dfs_postorder API does not use recursion and thus does not incur the overhead of stack frames that this example does.
+NODE: The dfs_postorder API does not use recursion and thus does not incur the overhead of stack frames that this example does.
 For purposes of simplicity in the example, recursion was chosen.
 Rust's ownership model is difficult to work around with this traversal type and would make the example more complex than necessary.

 use tree_iterators_rs::{